GetSimpleCMS-CE/GetSimpleCMS-CE/README.md

 ### New:

 - New: Danish, Norwegian and Swedish langs. added.
+- New: Salt/Hash Generator included

 ### Updates: